yugabyte/yugabyte-k8s-operator/examples/backup_restore.md

   * Create a storage configuration.
   * Set up a test database and table.
   * Apply a backup Custom Resource (CR) to back up the data.
+  * Apply a restoreJob Custom Resource (CR) to restore the data in a different DB
 ```yaml
 # Create Storage Configuration
 apiVersion: operator.yugabyte.io/v1alpha1